All Girls Welcome

 Q: Can I go to Girl Scout camp if I'm not a Girl Scout?

 A: Yes!
-You don’t have be a member of a troop to go to Girl Scout camp!
+You don’t have to be a member of a troop to go to Girl Scout camp!
 All girls are welcome to have a wildly fun summer with us.
 Those who haven’t already joined Girl Scouts will need to become registered members but that’s really easy to do!
 Just log onto gsnw.gl/reg, sign-up, and pay your $30 fee.
-Adults who attend camp through our Outdoor Extravaganza, TOPS, and COOKS programs also need to be registered Girl Scout members.
+Adults who attend camp through our Outdoor Extravaganza at Camp Birch Trails, Camp Nawakwa, and Camp Sacajawea, and Troop Camp Your Way, and Outdoor Troop Journey Overnight’s at Camp Winnecomac programs also need to be registered Girl Scout members.

 Girl-led, Girl Planned